adamrauh/subproblems/subproblems.md

 ## Introducing overflow node to similar networks

 Suppose we are now considering a set of similar problems, but we now introduce an overflow node into the network.
 As before, cases considered are somewhat simplified from what they might be in an actual `optmatch` network.
+Other restrictions/details might also be removed or altered from `optmatch` situations.

 Let's re-examine a slightly modified previous system, with the addition of a new "overflow" node.
 Let's also say that in this example, we are prohibiting many-one t:c matches as well.